maestroi/NimiqDockerPool/README.md

 While the server(s) and the service are designed to run continuously, the pool payout has to be executed whenever a payout is desired.

+## WARNING
+By Running a miningpool you are handeling nimiq currency for your users please handle with care!

 ## Requirements
 - VPS/Dedicated server with own public IP
 - Ubuntu 18.04+